Karbobawitz/autoemail/README.md

 every day.
 The cronjob will run autoemail.sh and record the output of the code to a log file in the autoemail folder.

-Ok that should be everything!
+Ok, that should be everything!
 If the code isn't running make sure your computer isn't asleep or off (because then crontab won't be running).
 There is a lot of online support for the different aspects of this code, but if you need assistence specific to this program you can reach out to Karbo at